 Beyond the turbulent past that fosters false perceptions about Vietnam, there exists a county teeming with natural beauty and cultural moments waiting to be explored.
 Rugged coastlines blend into broad green valleys, deltas of snaking rivers, and limestone mountains, all complimented by a culture that has managed to create the best culinary experiences in all travel.

-In the evening, you’ll have tickets for a performance of traditional Water Puppetry (an art form unique to northern Vietnam, and a good, light-hearted introduction to its rural culture).
+In the evening today, you’ll have tickets to watch a traditional Water Puppetry performance.
+This is an art form unique to northern Vietnam.
+The show will be a good, light-hearted introduction to the area's rural culture.
 (This service is on a group basis.)

 In the morning, you will be picked up at the airport and transferred to your hotel.
 (This service is on a private basis.)